Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 01 May 2023: Appeals Commissioner

-Lisa Heighington is a registered nurse who has worked in health care for over 30 years, with experience in clinical practice, disability management, as a transplant coordinator and as a nurse educator.
+Lisa Heighington is a registered nurse who has worked in health care for over 30 years, with experience in clinical practice, disability management and, as a transplant coordinator and a nurse educator.
 She also worked as a medical adjudicator with the Victims of Crime Program.
-She is currently a member of the Assessment Review Board with the City of Edmonton.
-Her past board work includes serving as a public member on the Criminal Injuries Review Board with the Alberta Government and on a disciplinary committee with the College and Association of Registered Nurses.
+She is currently a member of the Assessment Review Board with the City of Edmonton and her past board work includes serving as a public member on the Criminal Injuries Review Board with the Alberta Government, and on a disciplinary committee with the College and Association of Registered Nurses.

 Michael Humphreys is a Commissioner.